-On the motion of Mrs. Donahue, seconded by Ms. Lindsey, the Board approved the AIU Transition Memorandum of Understanding between the Keystone Oaks School District and Head Start, in accordance with the Every Student Succeeds Act (ESSA) and Title I.
+It is recommended that the Board approve the AIU Transition Memorandum of Understanding between the Keystone Oaks School District and Head Start, in accordance with the Every Student Succeeds Act (ESSA) and Title I.

 Pupil Personnel Report

 PUPIL PERSONNEL REPORT - Dr. William P. Stropkaj